Greenpoint Daycare Waitlist 2026: Timing, Strategy, and What to Ask

 April 24, 2026 · 8-minute read

 Every spring, Greenpoint parents have the same quiet panic.
-"How do daycare waitlists actually work here?
+"How do daycare waitlists work here?
 Am I too early?
 Too late?"
 You asked friends, they gave you three different answers.
 You checked five daycare websites, three had "join waitlist" buttons and two had no information at all.

-Here is how the Greenpoint daycare waitlist landscape actually functions in 2026, based on the way programs in the neighborhood operate and what we see on our end running one.
+Here is how the Greenpoint daycare waitlist landscape functions in 2026, based on the way programs in the neighborhood operate and what we see on our end running one.

 The short version (if you're short on time)